axvr/axvr.github.io/index.md

 subtitle: "Let's create better computers and software."
 ---

-I'm a professional software engineer attempting to discover how to create better software.
-Largely unknown, this digital world we are building and depend upon, is extremely fragile, complex and driven by fads.
-I believe we can do better; the field is young and there is much to be discovered.
+I'm a software engineer attempting to discover how to create better software.

-A tiny subset of the topics that interest me are:
+On this website, you'll find things related to:

 - The design and creation of safe, effective and simple software systems.
 - Expression of ideas using a computer, particularly through programming